Severe Weather and Natural Disasters

 Winter Ice and Snow Storms

 You should monitor weather reports closely for severe winter weather conditions.
-If you live in an outlying area where driving onto the campus may be extremely hazardous, consider contacting your instructor to make arrangements for missing coursework.
+If you live in an outlying area where driving to the campus may be extremely hazardous, consider contacting your instructor to make arrangements for missing coursework.
 Stay home and stay safe!

 - Go to safe shelter immediately.
 Remember that if you can hear thunder, you are close enough to be struck by lightning.
 Use phones only in an emergency.
 Stay away from water sources, i.e., drinking fountains, faucets, showers, etc.